Amol0501/GitPush/README.md

 # GitPush
-The name of the file is README.md
+The name of the file is README.md we are doing our SCM project